TheresaLui/SelfHelpContent_v2/articles/problemscopingques.insights.components/accessing-application-insights-data-outside-of-azure-portal.md

                     "text": "Provide the exact errors"
                 },
                 {
+                    "text": "Provide the Request id"
+                },
+                {
                     "text": "Upload screenshots below as additional file attachments" }
             ]
         },
         {
-            "id": "additional_ai_component",
+            "id": "query",
             "order": 7,
-            "controlType": "textbox",
+            "controlType": "multilinetextbox",
-            "displayLabel": "If you need to recover, rename, or move an AI Component what is the specific name of the component and the resource group it resided?", "watermarkText": "If you need to recover, rename, or move an AI Component what is the specific name of the component and the resource group it resided?", "required": false
+            "displayLabel": "Please paste in the query you are trying to use.", "watermarkText": "Please paste in the query you are trying to use.", "required": false,
+            "useAsAdditionalDetails": false
         },
         {
             "id": "additional_information",